Woodrow Crockett

-Woodrow Wilson Crockett (August 31, 1918 – August 16, 2012) (pronounced "Crow-Ket") was an officer in the U.S. Army Air Force/U.S. Air Force and a fighter pilot and interim commanding officer of the all-African American 332nd Fighter Group's 100th Fighter Squadron, best known as the Tuskegee Airmen or "Red Tails".
+Woodrow Wilson Crockett (August 31, 1918 – August 16, 2012) (pronounced "Croc-et") was an officer in the U.S. Army Air Force/U.S. Air Force and a fighter pilot and interim commanding officer of the all-African American 332nd Fighter Group's 100th Fighter Squadron, best known as the Tuskegee Airmen or "Red Tails".
 He was one of the 1,007 documented Tuskegee Airmen Pilots.

 Crockett is well known as one of the first U.S. military pilots selected to fly at Mach 2 speeds on June 2, 1959.

 Early life and family

 Nicknamed "Woody" by his family, Crockett was born on August 31, 1918, in Homan, Arkansas, Miller County, Arkansas.
 Named after President Woodrow Wilson, Crockett was the fifth child of six children to William Crockett and Lucindan Crockett, both school teachers.

 Crockett attended school in Homan until the eighth grade.
 After the eighth grade, Crockett moved to Little Rock, Arkansas to live with an older sister so that he could attend Arkansas' famed Dunbar High School, one of Arkansas' only high schools for African Americans.
 After graduating from Dumbar High School in 1939, Crockett attended Dunbar Junior College, majoring in mathematics towards an eventual PhD.
 In 1940, Crockett left Dunbar College, no longer unable to afford tuition on a dishwasher's salary working 12 hours per day.

 Crockett was married to Daisy Juanita McMurray Crockett until her death in 2000.
 They had three daughters—Marcia Crockett, Rosemary Crockett, and Kathleen Crockett—and a son, Woodrow W. Crockett Jr.